Mission & Core Values

 Vision of the Graduate

 The Greenwich Public Schools are committed to preparing students to function effectively in an interdependent global community.
-Therefore, in addition to acquiring a core body of knowledge*, all students will develop their individual capacities to:
+Therefore, in addition to acquiring a core body of knowledge--which is established in local curricular documents reflecting national and state standards as well as workplace expectations--all students will develop their individual capacities to: